robodhhb/BrickClassifi3r/01_Lego Mindstorms EV3 Projekt/_readme.txt.txt

 3. Run the "main" program.

 Hint: To achieve a high accuracy position the robot in a way that it gets daylight from behind.
+The model was created with training data of red lego bricks.
 The weights and biases file have an accuracy of 95.6% on 300 test data.

 See the video how it works!